-Our Sages note that G-d actually did not suggest spies be sent; it was Moshe who made that decision.
+Our Sages (quoted by Rashi, Bamidbar, 13:2), sensitive to this complaint against G-d, note that G-d actually did not suggest spies be sent; it was Moshe who made that decision.
 Hence, the rabbinic comment that G-d told Moshe, shelach lecha—you, Moshe, send spies if you so desire; I do not command you to do so.

-At times, freedom of choice must be curtailed.
-Only the most irresponsible of parents allows a child to do as they please.
-When people who had known nothing but slavery departed for the desert, they were in no condition to decide anything.
-Theirs was a life of miracles, and as with an infant, G-d had to make each and every decision for them.
-However, slowly but surely, the Jewish people needed to be weaned from this dependence on G-d.
-This would be a long process that would only culminate with the disappearance of prophecy during the Second Temple period, and the development of the Oral Law.
+When people who had known nothing but slavery departed for the desert, they were in no condition to make their own responsible decisions.
+Theirs was a life of miracles, with G-d providing all their needs.
+However, slowly but surely, the Jewish people needed to be weaned from this dependence on G-d’s miracles.
+This would be a long process that would culminate only with the disappearance of prophecy during the Second Temple period and the development of the Oral Law.

-After receiving the Torah, building a mishkan, and drafting an army, the time came for the people to make their own decisions.
-Life in Israel was to be a natural one—plowing, planting and pruning were to be the norm, with miracles relegated to a behind-the-scenes role.
-At some point, the child has to be given freedom, even if s/he is going to make mistakes.
+Life in Israel was to be a natural one—ploughing, planting and pruning were to be the norm, with miracles relegated to a behind-the-scenes role.
+At some point, one must be given freedom, even if one is going to make mistakes.

 It appears that while Moshe’s goal was to allow the people to grow (and to allow for growing pains), the goal of the spies was to be popular.
 Not unlike many of our leaders, they had great potential.
-But instead of using it to elevate others, they squandered it in trying to satisfy them.
-They were, to put it in modern parlance, looking ahead to the next election.
+But instead of using it to elevate others, they squandered it trying to merely satisfy them.
+To put it in modern parlance, they were looking ahead to the next election.
 They were great people, in theory; but when the time came to give the nation the truth, they opted to pander to what they thought they wanted to hear.
 Many times already, the Jewish people had requested to return to Egypt and had questioned the leadership of Moshe.
 Here was an opportunity to “get in” with B’nei Yisrael.
-Unfortunately—for them and for us—they were so “successful” that they managed to dig a hole that took us forty years to climb out of.
+Unfortunately—for them and for us—they were so “successful” that they managed to dig a hole that took 40 years to climb out of.

-Having the right leadership is the difference between success and failure—in business, politics, religion or anything else in life.
-Those living in democratic countries must work especially hard to ensure that the ingredients for success are in place.
+Having the right leadership can often mean the difference between success and failure—in business, politics, religion or anything else in life.
+Those living in democratic countries have the opportunity and responsibility to ensure that the ingredients for success are in place.